Resources

 Retrieve Solver Fields

-For Leap quantum-classical hybrid solvers, you must upload your problem to Leap using the $SAPI_HOME/bqm/multipart/* endpoints before submitting a SAPI request to run the problem.
+For quantum-classical hybrid solvers in the Leap service, you must upload your problem using the $SAPI_HOME/bqm/multipart/* endpoints before submitting a SAPI request to run the problem.
 For large problems (starting from several megabytes and higher), upload the problem data in multiple parts.

 • Maximum problem size currently supported is 50 GB.